openflighthpc/docs.openflighthpc.org/docs/hpc-environment-basics/linux-usage/cli-basics/logging-in.md

     ![](img/putty.png)

     The first time you connect to your research environment, you will be prompted to accept a new server SSH hostkey.
-This happens because you’ve never logged in to your research environment before - it should only happen the first time you login; click **OK** to accept the warning.
+This happens because you've never logged in to your research environment before - it should only happen the first time you login; click **OK** to accept the warning.
 Once connected to the research environment, you should be logged in to the research environment login node as your user.

     ![](img/firstlogin.png)